Barlow Der Mugrdechian - Biography

-In 1985, he was hired at California State University, Fresno by the Armenian Studies Program and he has taught courses in Armenian language, history, literature, culture, art, church and a variety of other topics on Armenia and the Armenians for the past thirty-two years.
+He began teaching in the Armenian Studies Program at California State University, Fresno in 1985 and he has taught courses in Armenian language, history, literature, culture, art, church and a variety of other topics on Armenia and the Armenians for the past thirty-three years.

 He received his M.A. and C. Philosophy degrees from UCLA, where he majored in Armenian Language and Literature through the Department of Near Eastern Languages and Literatures.

-Der Mugrdechian is serving his second term as President of the Society for Armenian Studies (2001-2004; 2015-current), the international organization for those involved in teaching and research in the field of Armenian Studies.
+Der Mugrdechian has served for seven years as President of the Society for Armenian Studies (2001-2004; 2015-2017), the international organization for those involved in teaching and research in the field of Armenian Studies.

 In September of 2010, His Holiness Karekin II, Catholicos and Supreme Patriarch of the Armenian Church, bestowed upon Der Mugrdechian the St. Nerses Shnorhali (the Graceful) medal and encyclical, for service to the Armenian Church.